vrugtehagel/yozo.ooo/src/docs/index.md

 ## Getting started

-Yozo is a web component-based framework that tries to maximize what you get while remaining as small as possible.
+Yozo is a web component-based library that tries to maximize what you get while remaining as small as possible.
 It also tries to be easy-to-use in every environment, by removing the need for a build step completely.
 To give Yozo a try, [dowload](/download/) the latest development version of Yozo and load it on a page like so:

 ```html
 <script src="./yozo-dev.js"></script>